thanaphonpra/cordova-plugin-marketingcloudsdk-for-cordova-android-10.0.0/README.md

 # Note
 This repository modify from https://github.com/salesforce-marketingcloud/MC-Cordova-Plugin to support the cordova android 10.0.0
-If the original plugin already support the cordova android 10.0.0 you not need to use this repository one anymore.
+If the original plugin already support the cordova android 10.0.0 you not need to use this repository anymore.